Helm based Installation

 How to verify if access to a specific SecurityContextConstraints is granted

 OpenShift's command line (CLI) client, oc, has a can-i command that can be used with impersonation to check if a user can perform a specific action on a specific resource.
 Alternatively, the standard kubectl CLI client also has the same command built-in and can be used to perform the same check.
-Simply replace oc by kubectl in the command below.
+Simply replace oc with kubectl in the command below.

 oc auth can-i use securitycontextconstraints/k10-scc --as=<your_username>